MicrosoftDocs/VBA-Docs/api/Word.Application.IsSandboxed.md

 # Application.IsSandboxed property (Word)

- **True** if the application window is a protected view window.
+ **True** if the application window is a Protected View window.
 Read-only.

 ## Syntax